Streats22/LaraGrape/BLOCKS_README.md

 # 🧱 Dynamic Block System

-The LaralGrape boilerplate now includes a dynamic block loading system that automatically scans and loads blocks from the `resources/views/filament/blocks/` directory structure.
+The LaraGrape boilerplate now includes a dynamic block loading system that automatically scans and loads blocks from the `resources/views/filament/blocks/` directory structure.

 ## 📁 Block Organization